What Are Nano Brows vs Microblading?

 Making Your Decision

-The best thing you can do is come in for a consultation before committing to either technique.
-I’ve converted plenty of clients from microblading to nano brows (and vice versa) based on what their skin actually showed me.
+The best thing you can do is come in for a consultation before committing to a technique.
+I’ve converted plenty of clients between microblading and combination brows based on what their skin actually showed me — and I’ve pointed clients toward nano brows specialists when that’s the right call.

 For anyone looking for eyebrow microblading near me, this choice between techniques is worth understanding before you book — the right one for your skin type makes a real difference in how long your results last.

-A few questions to think about before we meet:
+A few questions to think about before you come in:

 • How oily is your skin in the brow area?
-If you’re constantly blotting or your brow pencil slides off within hours, nano brows may hold better.
+If you’re constantly blotting or your brow pencil slides off within hours, you need machine work to hold pigment — combination brows is my answer here, nano brows elsewhere if you want machine-only hair strokes.

 • What aesthetic do you prefer?
 Ultra-fine individual strokes that look like real hair?
-Or slightly more defined strokes with more staying power?
+Or slightly more defined machine strokes?
+Combination brows here gives you both — hand-drawn hair strokes layered over machine shading.

 • Have you had previous brow work?
-If you have existing microblading that’s faded, the approach for a touch-up may differ from starting fresh.
+If you have existing microblading that’s faded, the approach for a touch-up may differ from starting fresh — that’s what custom treatment is for.

 • What’s your skincare routine?
-Retinols, glycolic acids, and other actives affect both techniques differently.
+Retinols, glycolic acids, and other actives affect every technique differently.
 I’ll ask about this at consultation and give you specific guidance.

 Don’t stress about having all the answers.
 The consultation is designed to gather this information together — I assess your skin in person and tell you exactly which approach I’d recommend based on what I see, not what I assume.

-Browse real before and after results to see healed examples of both techniques on real clients with real skin.
-Then book a free consultation — I’ll tell you exactly which technique I’d recommend for your specific face, and why.
+Browse real before and after results to see healed examples on real clients with real skin.
+Then book a free consultation — I’ll tell you which technique I’d recommend for your specific face, and why.
+If nano brows specifically is the right path for you, I’ll point you toward a specialist who does that work.

 The right shape changes everything.
 The right technique ensures it stays there.